stonefl/stonefl.github.io/_posts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

 - Add the `.jar` files from the `SPARK_HOME` directory to the **Java Build Path**
 - Right-click on the scala object and run as scala application

+After testing and debugging, you can export the project into **.jar** file and use `spark-submit` command described below to run the application in spark.

 ### SBT

 - Copy the above `WordCount.scala` to a path of `src/main/scala/com/learningspark/example/` in a project directory.